ajay7868/marketData/QUICK_START.md

 Then open your browser and go to: http://localhost:8080

-This version uses Flask web framework and works on all macOS versions without any GUI compatibility issues.
+This version uses Flask web framework and works on all operating systems without any GUI compatibility issues.

 ## Quick Usage